Essential Components of Financial Statements

 • Revenues:

-The amount of cash that a company actually receives during a specific period, through the sale of goods or services, is referred to as the company’s revenue.
+The amount of cash a business receives during a specific period through the sale of goods or services is the business's revenue.
 This would include discounts and deductions for returned merchandise.
 Revenues would also include the amount received as a result of using the capital or assets of the business as part of the operations of the business.
 Revenue is the "top line" or "gross income" of the business.

 • Expenses:

-The outflow of money or incurring of liabilities (or a combination of both) through the production of goods, rendering services, or carrying out any activity that would form a part of the business’s operations, are the expenses of the company.
+The business's expenses are the outflow of money or incurring of liabilities (or a combination of both) through producing goods, rendering services, or carrying out any activity that would form a part of the business's operations.
 Typical business expenses include wages or salaries, utilities such as rent, depreciation of capital assets, and interest paid on loans.
-The purchase of an asset such as a building or equipment is not an expense.
+Purchasing an asset, such as a building or equipment, is not an expense.
 Expenses also include the Cost of Goods Sold (COGS), which is the cost incurred for selling goods during the period and includes import duties, freight, handling, and other costs for converting inventory to finished goods.

 • Gains:

-A company’s gain is an increase in equity through peripheral or incidental transactions by a firm, other than those from revenue or investments by owners (shareholders).
-It refers to any economic benefit that is outside the normal operations of a business.
-Typically, gains refer to unusual and nonrecurring transactions, such as gain on sale of land, change in a stock’s market price or a gift.
+A business's gain is an increase in equity through peripheral or incidental transactions by a firm other than those from revenue or owner's (shareholders) investments.
+It refers to any economic benefit outside a business's normal operations.
+Typically, gains refer to unusual and nonrecurring transactions, such as a gain on the sale of land, a change in a stock's market price, or a gift.
 It is often shown in the P&L statement as non-operating income.

 • Losses:

-A company’s losses are decreases in equity through peripheral or incidental transactions carried out by the firm, other than those from expenses or distributions to owners.
+A business's losses are decreases in equity through peripheral or incidental transactions carried out by the firm other than those from expenses or distributions to owners.
 This could be lost on the sale of an asset, writing down of assets, or a loss from lawsuits.
 It could also include costs that give no benefit.
 It is often shown in the P&L statement as a non-operating expense.

 3. Cash Flow Statement:

-This statement is a summary of the actual or anticipated inflows and outflows of cash in a firm over an accounting period.
-This could be prepared at the end of a month, quarter or year.
+This statement summarizes the actual or anticipated inflows and outflows of cash in a firm over an accounting period.
+This could be prepared at the end of a month, quarter, or year.
 The cash flow statement would reflect the liquidity position of the business.
 This is used as the basis for budgeting and business planning.
 The components in this statement include:

 • Cash Flow from Operating Activities:

-Operating activities of a business refer to the production, sales, and delivery of the finished product and collection of payments from customers.
+Operating activities of a business refer to the production, sales, and delivery of the finished product and collection of customer payments.
 Cash outflows here could include purchasing raw materials, advertising, and the cost of shipping the product.
-They might not include payment to suppliers, employees, and interest payments.
+They might not include payments to suppliers, employees, and interest payments.
 Depreciation and amortization are also included in the cash flow statement.
 Cash inflows here consist of receipts from the sale of goods and services and interest received.

 • Cash Flow from Investing Activities:

-These are cash flows related to investments and include the purchase of assets, gains or losses through investments in the financial market or in subsidiaries, and other related items.
+These are cash flows related to investments, including the purchase of assets, gains or losses through investments in the financial market or subsidiaries, and other related items.

 • Cash Flow from Financing Activities: